 The world’s first carbon crediting methodology for Enhanced Rock Weathering

 Standing true to our reputation as the world’s leading carbon removal platform for engineered carbon removal, Puro.earth has developed the first enhanced rock weathering (ERW) carbon crediting methodology.
-Under the Puro Standard, we issue CO₂ Removal Certificates (CORCs) from carbon removal suppliers to the Puro Registry.
+Under the Puro Standard, we issue CO₂ Removal Certificates (CORCs) to carbon removal suppliers through the Puro Registry.
 Climate-conscious companies can purchase CORCs to neutralize their residual emissions and support their sustainability claims.

 How Enhanced Rock Weathering Captures Carbon

 The natural rock weathering carbon capture process begins when carbon in the atmosphere is dissolved in rainwater and forms carbonic acid.
 A chemical reaction occurs when acidic rainwater comes into contact with rocks that contain silicate minerals and carbon is captured and converted into bicarbonate and/or carbonate ions.
 Over time, the rock break down into small particles and the bicarbonate and/or carbonate ions form part of the soil or are transported by rivers into the oceans, where the carbon is stored for tens of thousands of years.